apollographql/community/source/streaming-at-apollo.md

 description: ""
 ---

-We're always looking for ways to engage with the Apollo community, and live streaming is an excellent way for us to do just that!
+We're always looking for ways to engage with the Apollo community, and live streaming is an excellent way for us to do just that.
 If you're interested in how you can participate, or want to know when and what we stream, then read on!

-## Where We Stream
+## Where we stream

 Currently, we stream on [Twitch](https://twitch.tv/apollographql).
-However, we're looking at cross-streaming to other platforms like Twitter and YouTube!

-> Want to see us stream on other platforms?
-Let us know [on social media](https://twitter.com/apollographql)!
+> Want to see us stream on a particular platform?
+Let us know [on social media](https://twitter.com/apollographql).

-## What We Stream
+## What we stream

-We think there's a lot of room for different types of content on a livestream, and so far we're focusing on the following shows:
+Each Apollo stream presents one of the following shows:

 - **Launch Pad**: This show is about building apps from start to finish!
 Each series will use a different technology stack to build functional apps that take advantage of the Apollo eco-system.